zrzka/tot-addons/README.md

   c|clear         remove dot contents r|replace       replace dot contents with file/stdin

+<file>:

+  path to a regular file (anything accepted by the cat command) use - for stdin (default if not provided)

 Examples:

   $ tot 2                        # activate Tot.app and select second dot
-  $ tot 2 print                  # print second dot contents to stdout
+  $ tot orange print             # print second dot contents to stdout
   $ tot 2 clear                  # clear contents of second dot
   $ cal -h | tot 1 append -      # append a calendar to first dot
   $ cal -h | tot 1 append        # append a calendar to first dot (fallback to stdin)